kurtekat/shaiya-episode-6/sdev/README.md

 CreateTypeID=41
 ```

 Lapis combination requires 1 Crowley Essence for each `ReqIg` value greater than or equal to 36.
-The client does not allow `ReqIg` values 30 and 99.
+The client does not allow more than one lapis from the same stack or `ReqIg` values 30 and 99.

 | ItemID | ItemName        | ItemEffect |
 |--------|-----------------|------------|